Homestead Act for WV

 - Experiment with large-scale public-private partnerships in wind, solar, cannabis, and other new industries.

-- Transfer at least 200 parcels of land per year to individual entrepreneurs, family farmers, veterans, cooperatives, displaced coal miners, etc. The application process will have the goal of maximizing local homeownership and the development of West Virginia-owned businesses.
+- Transfer at least 200 parcels of land per year to individual entrepreneurs, family farmers, farmers and/or crafters cooperatives (for local farmers markets crafters markets), veterans, displaced coal miners, etc. The application process will have the goal of maximizing local homeownership, and developing West Virginia-owned businesses.

-- Partner with the Mountaineer Service Corps (see forthcoming plan) to increase capacity in the Department of Natural Resources, Development Office, State Parks, and other state agencies.
+- Partner with the Mountaineer Service Corps to increase capacity in the Department of Natural Resources, Development Office, State Parks, and other state agencies.

 - Explore ways to cause out-of-state companies located just outside of city limits to pay the same B&O taxes that local, in-town businesses have to pay.